rotationalio/nlp/README.md

 To ensure the algorithms in this package are accurate, we pulled information from several references, which have been recorded in [`docs/sources.md`](./docs/sources.md) and in the documentation and comments for the individual functions in this library.

+## Examples

+There are several examples for how to use NLP library in the [`docs/examples`](./docs/examples/) folder.
+Run them using: `go run docs/examples/FILENAME.go`

 ## Research Notes

 Research on different topics will go into the folder [`docs/research/`](./docs/research/).